VS Code Setup

 2. Sign in with your GitHub account

-3. You should see "Copilot" in the status bar — you're set
+3. You should see "Copilot" in the status bar, and you're set

 4. Recommended Extensions (optional)